fafalone/WinDevLib/README.md

 ---NOTE: This API had a number of *very* generically named enums, like FillMode and ToggleState; these have been prefixed with Uia_ to avoid conflicts.
 In most cases, the actual members were left   alone, with the exception of LiveSetting (renamed Uia_LiveSetting), which had Off, Polite, and Assertive; these have been prefixed with Uia_ as well.

 ---NOTE: IUIAutomation, IUIAutomationProxyFactoryMapping, IUIAutomationAndCondition and IUIAutomationOrCondition have members that use a SAFEARRAY of IUIAutomationCondition...
 MKTYPLIB does not support this so these return a pointer you'll need to dereference.

+-The package now includes a common helper function for interfaces: SwapVTableEntry, updated for use in both 32bit and 64bit mode.

 -Added misc interfaces ICurrentWorkingDirectory, IPropertyKeyStore, ISortColumnArray, and IBannerNotificationHandler

 -Added IHandlerInfo2, IDeskBar, IDeskBarClient amd IShellFolderBand